xiaomei-wu/pick-location-on-map/README.md

 # DEMO

 A local prototype for placing a marker on a map and converting the marked geographical coordinated (lat, lng) into an address.
+Libraries & API used: Leaflet React and Nominatim

 https://codesandbox.io/s/demo-pick-location-on-map-38ugk?file=/src/Components/LocationMarker.js